swaroopg92/penpa-edit/README.md

 * Extra Options (puzzle_output_file -> GMPuzzle output:)
 1. This allows user to generate a text file output that follows the submission formatting rules for GMPuzzles (https://tinyurl.com/GMPuzzlesFormatting).
 2. It currently supports (this list will constantly be updated):
+	* Sudoku
 		* classicsudoku
 		* thermosudoku
 		* arrowsudoku
 		* evenoddsudoku
+	* Shading Puzzles
 		* kurotto
+	* Loop/ Path Puzzles
 		* balanceloop
 3. How to use it?
 	1. Create a Puzzle in "Edit: Problem" mode.
-	2. Select "Solution Mode" and fill in the solution (Grey shading, Blue numbering).
+	2. Select "Solution Mode" and fill in the solution (Grey shading, Blue numbering, green loop).
 	3. click on Share -> Extra Options -> puzzle_output_file.
 	4. In the "Header" area, type the puzzle type you are creating.
 	5. click on "GMPUzzle output" button and then click anywhere outside to close this window.